oleobal/periploca/post-mortem.md

 From that, the architecture was quite clear so I didn't spend any time on design beyond a diagram.

-Since this is just an exercise I kept to basic features and included very little validation.
+Since this is a time-bounded exercise, I kept to basic features and included very little validation.

 ## Server